 If you decide to use some third party software to automatically collect and process all orders in one place, it is essential to get the one that meets all of your requirements.

 Such eCommerce software as Sellbery, for instance, eliminates the need to monitor all the channels separately.
 Instead, you get the opportunity to list, synchronize, and process all orders using one platform of your choice.

 Since a tool like that provides full feed automation, it can assist in overcoming most of the challenges.
 Sellbery, for example, allows testing which channels are the best ones to expand your business and guarantee a great customer experience.
-It supports integration with many e-commerce platforms like Shopify, Magento, WooCommerce and marketplaces like Amazon, Rakuten USA, Walmart, Etsy, eBay, etc.
+It supports integration with many e-commerce platforms like Shopify, Magento, WooCommerce and marketplaces like Amazon, Rakuten USA, Walmart, eBay, etc.

 Trying to provide the best service possible 🏷️